thisislawatts/example-jobs/Senior IT Project Manager.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

 <p><span style="font-weight: 400;">The IT team collaborates with all of Snyk’s departments to support the evaluation, implementation and operation of technologies across all departments, as well as the rollout of systems and integrations to support our fast growing company in its adoption of new systems.</span></p>
-<p><span style="font-weight: 400;">As the Senior Product Manager, you will be responsible for leading the IT team vision, and working closely with colleagues across the entire business.</span></p>
+<p><span style="font-weight: 400;">As the Senior Project Manager, you will be responsible for leading the IT team vision, and working closely with colleagues across the entire business.</span></p>
 <p><span style="font-weight: 400;">You will work closely with many business functions on the planning and execution of projects with a high impact on all departments.
 You will identify opportunities to influence our plans and priorities through regular internal customer engagements.</span></p>
 <p><strong>You’ll spend your time:</strong></p>
 <ul>